 #6: Feed Your Muscles

 You do yourself good by consuming 2 whole eggs instead of 1 portion of meat.
-Though both contains the same levels of protein but without consuming the fat and acidity of the meat, you’re feeding your muscles with the right type of food.
-In many diets you will see instructions of eating only the white of the egg, but you should know that the half of the protein concentration in the egg is located in the yolk.
+Though both contain the same levels of protein but without consuming the fat and acidity of the meat, you’re feeding your muscles with the right type of food.
+In many diets, you will see instructions of eating only the white of the egg, but you should know that the half of the protein concentration in the egg is located in the yolk.

 Since the eggs are rich in many nutrients, they will make you feel satiated.
 They are low in calories and thus they are very helpful when it comes to losing weight.

-The Journal of the American College of Nutrition and The International Journal of Obesity did a studies that confirmed the fact that consuming eggs for breakfast lowers the amount of food you will consume during the day.
+The Journal of the American College of Nutrition and The International Journal of Obesity did a study that confirmed the fact that consuming eggs for breakfast lowers the amount of food you will consume during the day.
 This will result in weight loss and decreased body fat.

 This was confirmed in a study involving 30 overweight or obese women, it was suggested that eating whole eggs for breakfast makes you fee fuller for longer so that you eat less at your next few meals.
 This is great news if you’re trying to lose weight as it means you may find it easier to cut calories without feeling hungry.
-In fact, based on these results you could expect to lose up to 1kg a month simply by integrating whole egg into your breakfast or omelet.
+In fact, based on these results you could expect to lose up to 1kg a month simply by integrating whole egg into your breakfast or omelette.

-Although eggs are packed with a lot of nutrients, it has been discovered that the best type of egg source comes from local chickens that feed on a variety of vegetables, insects, worms as this transfers a higher level of nutrients to the eggs when compared to the eggs from poultry fed chickens that are fed only wheat and soyabeans.
+Although eggs are packed with a lot of nutrients, it has been discovered that the best type of egg source comes from local chickens that feed on a variety of vegetables, insects, worms as this transfers a higher level of nutrients to the eggs when compared to the eggs from poultry fed chickens that are fed only wheat and soya beans.